dmfrodrigues/feup-plog-tp1/README.md

 #### Classical approach

-In most games, a move is simply just that: moving one piece according to the game's rules.
-This usually implies the number of possible moves is approximately equal to the number of player pieces in the board (estimated from the board size) times the number of possible moves for a piece (usually restricted by game rules).
+In most games, a move consists of moving one piece according to the rules.
+This usually implies the number of possible moves is approximately the number of player pieces in the board (estimated from board size) times the number of possible moves for a piece (usually restricted by game rules).

 In this game, however, a move consists of two actions: splitting a stack and moving the substacks, and placing a new piece.
-Each of these actions are similar to the *single move* in most games, meaning that, given a fixed game board, the number of moves in Glaisher is approximately the square of the number of moves in other games.
+Each of these actions is similar to the *single move* in most games, meaning the number of moves in Glaisher is approximately square the number of moves in other games.

-This obviously implies Glaisher allows many more moves than other games, thus leading to additional complications in terms of autonomous player runtime, given the following reference values:
+This implies Glaisher allows many more moves than other games, leading to complications in terms of autonomous player runtime, given the following reference values:
-- Evaluating the initial board takes 1.5ms
+- Evaluating the initial board takes 3.5ms
 - Player 1 has 1290 possible moves in the initial board
-- Thus a level 1 autonomous player would take at least 1.9s to choose a move
+- Thus a level 1 autonomous player would take at least 4.5s to choose a move

-That is for level 0, because for level 2, even if we were to use a greedy strategy, for each possible move let B1 be the board it generates, we would have to:
-- Evaluate all possible adversary moves in B1, and choose the best move, originating board B2
+That is for level 0, because for level 1, even if we were to use a greedy strategy, for each possible move let B1 be the board it generates, we would have to evaluate all possible adversary moves in B1, and choose the best move.
+This amounts to evaluating approximately 1290*1290 = 1.6e6 boards, which would take approx. 1h40min to compute.
-- Evaluate all possible player moves in B2, and choose the best move

-This amounts to evaluating approximately 1290*(1290+1290) = 3.3e6 boards, which would take approx. 1h23min to compute.

-We are thus required to reduce the complexity of the level 2 autonomous player computations, because from this point on time complexity is linear; as a matter of fact, a level L autonomous player would require approximately 1290*(L\*1290) computations.

 #### Practical approach

-We have decided to discard some states to speed up `choose_move` using a greedy strategy, which to the best of our knowledge discards a significant portion of states while having little impact on the quality of the final result (i.e., chooses the states that we consider can originate the best outcomes in the future).
+We decided to discard some states to speed up `choose_move` using a greedy strategy, which to the best of our knowledge discards a significant portion of states while having little impact on the quality of the final result (i.e., chooses the states that we consider can originate the best outcomes in the future).

-We have thus use the following strategy to discard some states:
+We have thus used the following strategy to discard some states:
 1. Get all moves that differ in the first action, and choose as second action the first valid move
 2. Evaluate those moves
 3. Choose the N best moves
 4. Expand those N moves into all possible moves by varying the second action
 5. Choose the best move

 The number of evaluations is very roughly the number of possibilities for the first action (A1), plus N times the number of possibilities for the second action (A2).
 Assume a third of the board cells (20) have stacks, and the others (41) are empty.
 A2 can be estimated to be on the same order of magnitude of the number of empty board cells: A2=41.
-As for A1, assume the average stack height is 6, and that a 6-stack can move in 6 directions and be partitioned in 4 ways (ignoring the fact some of those moves fall out of the board and are thus invalid), we have that A1=20\*6\*4=480.
+As for A1, assume the average stack height is 6, and that a 6-stack can move in 6 directions and be partitioned in 4 ways (ignoring the fact some of those moves fall out of the board and are thus invalid), we have A1=20\*6\*4=480.
 Thus the upper bound of the number of evaluations is estimated to be A1+N\*A2=480+41\*N for level 0.
 In practice A1 will be quite smaller.
 Now we can tune N to find a decent value that does not cause much computation delay but gives the best possible answer.
 The general complexity formula for level L is approximately A1+N\*A2\*L\*(A1+A2).

 Using these ideas, we implemented `choose_move_1(+GameState, +Turn, +Level, +N, -Move, -Value)`.